vishnurohit87/vishnurohit87/README.md

 ## Hi there!👋 My name is Vishnu and I am a Robotics Engineer.
 - 🎓 I’m a Graduate Student in Robotics at Northeastern University.
 - 🤖 I’m currently working on multi-UAV swarm systems.
-- 👥 I’m looking to collaborate on Robotics, Perception, System Design and Controls based projects.
+- 👥 I’m looking to collaborate on Robotics, Perception, Deep Learning, System Design and Controls based projects.
 - 💼 I am also looking for full-time opportunities in the industry in the same field.
 - 📞 You can contact me via [LinkedIn](https://linkedin.com/in/vishnurohit87) or Email at annadanam.v@northeastern.edu

-💡 **Skills**: ROS, Python, C++, MATLAB, Git, Linux, ArduPilot.
+💡 **Skills**: ROS, Python, PyTorch, C++, MATLAB, Git, Linux, ArduPilot.

 <img src="https://drive.google.com/uc?export=view&id=1A9bb0qydePhI1FcB8Z8CW5I3juhY1TU_"  width="100%"/>
 <!---